amel-zemm/I2C-communication-protocol-between-2-Arduino-boards/README.md

 - Male-male wires

 ## Circuit Setup
-- Build the circuit as it showen in the picture ( you find it in the repository )
+- Build the circuit as it showen in the pdf ( you find it under the name : I2C_Arduino Project Stem)
 - for Connecting the Two Arduinos:
     - Upload the Code 1 in arduino 1
     - Upload Code 2 in Arduino 2